isomerpages/govtech-gobusiness-main/pages/ipgrow/navi-corporate-advisory.md

 ### Testimonials

 *"We found Mr Yap to be very professional, responsive & and reliable.
 Overall, we found Mr Yap to constantly exceed our expectations and would recommend Mr Yap for valuation and advisory services."* - Dr M, Group Director, Company O.

-*"We found that Mr Yap to be very professional, responsive & reliable.
-Overall, we found Mr Yap to constantly exceed our expectations and would recommend Mr Yap for any valuation and advisory services."* - Mr T, Executive Director, Company K.

 *"Mr Yap has consistently exceeded our expectations and I would strongly recommend Mr Yap for any valuation and advisory services."* - Mr P, CFO, Company A.